Nose Piercings: Guide & Images

 These are also done on the nostril, but higher up than traditional nostril piercings are.
 Whereas the lower nostril piercings are done near the crease, this one is above that.

-It looks like it would be painful to have this piercing – it is located at the bridge of your nose after all.
-That’s where all that bone and cartilage is located.
-Although this piercing looks like it would go through that area, it actually only goes through skin.
-That leads to a quicker healing time.
+It looks like it would be painful to get this piercing due to being located at the bridge of your nose where all that bone and cartilage is located.
+However, while this piercing looks like it would go all the way through that area, it actually only goes through the skin, leading to quicker healing times.

 Migration is what happens when your body is rejecting the piercing and trying to push it out, like it would with a splinter or anything else it deems a foreign object.
 If migration is suspected, you’ll see the piercing getting closer to the surface of the skin, and if that occurs, your piercing will be a thing of the past – it’ll have to be taken out.